 Choosing Burial or Cremation

-Choosing between burial and cremation is one of the most important decisions when planning a funeral.
+Choosing between burial and cremation is one of the most important decisions when arranging a funeral in the UK.
 Both options offer dignified ways to lay your loved one to rest, but they differ in cost, process, and what happens afterwards.

 - Cremation is generally less expensive than burial